DR Congo: Volcano eruption prompts panic in Goma | DW | 22.05.2021

 Officials confirmed an eruption at Mount Nyiragongo.
 The volcano last erupted in 2002, with some 250 people losing their lives and lava destroying approximately one-fifth of city, including airport runways.
 Hundreds of thousands were evacuated.

-On Saturday, however, Goma-based volcanologist Dario Tedesco told Reuters news agency that the city did not appear to be at risk.
-Also, a UN source cited by the agency said a reconnaissance flight by a UN helicopter reported that lava was not flowing towards Goma or any large population centers.
+Goma-based volcanologist Dario Tedesco initially told Reuters news agency that the city did not appear to be at risk, but later Saturday a second fracture opened in the volcano, allowing lava to flow towards Goma.

 North Kivu military governor Constant Ndima called on the resident to remain calm.